hariharansr2004/Java-Cheat-Sheet/README.md

 ```

 ### 2.Run-Time Polymorphism
-- Whenever an object is bound with the functionality at **run time**, this is known as **runtime polymorphism**.
+- Runtime polymorphism is a type of polymorphism in which a method to be executed(invoked) is determined at runtime, based on the actual type of the object.(**method call is decided at run time**).
 - Also known as **Dynamic Binding**, **Late Binding**, **Dynamic Method Dispatch**.
 - Achieved through **method overriding**.

-**Dynamic Method Dispatch** is the mechanism where a call to an overridden method is resolved at runtime rather than compile time.
+**Dynamic Method Dispatch** is the mechanism where a call to an overridden method which is resolved at runtime rather than at compile time.
 - In this process, the overridden method that is called is based on the **actual object type**, not the reference type.

 |<img src="https://github.com/user-attachments/assets/66af9584-a5ae-4e3b-8c98-f3bf1bfd5b8e" width="1000" height="400"> |